BlaqueDevs/se-assignment-day-4-software-project-management-Bamkole25/README.md

 ## 12. What data is available regarding the market size and growth potential for your software?

 **Answer:**  **Africa's energy sector** is undergoing a significant transformation, characterized by a shift toward renewable energy sources and an increasing emphasis on energy efficiency.
-This evolution presents substantial opportunities for energy management software solutions tailored to the continent's unique needs.
+This evolution presents substantial opportunities for energy management software solutions tailored to the continent's unique needs.

 **Market Size and Growth Potential:**